 Regardless of being a crypto coin or a token, this digital asset class has made a lot of people super-rich.
 With speculations that Gen Z will make all their big-ticket purchases through crypto, businesses are eyeing the possibilities it offers.
 Accepting cryptocurrencies as a form of payment for your eCommerce business could be a very smart choice in the long term.
 That said, there are a few things you should know before you make the decision.

 The “why” is an obvious question that comes to mind before implementing any major change to your eCommerce store.
 So it is only fair to consider asking yourself that question before integrating something extremely volatile as crypto payments with your business.

 Big names like Microsoft, Amazon, and Paypal have started accepting crypto payments.
-The SMBs are not far behind and are following the suit strongly with nearly one-third of small businesses in the U.S. accepting cryptocurrencies.
+SMBs are not far behind and are following suit strongly with nearly one-third of small businesses in the U.S. accepting cryptocurrencies.

 Programmable money offers a number of advantages that fiat currency does not.
 Here are a few good reasons that make a plausible case for accepting crypto payments: